-This variety of achocha has been known in the Caribbean for at least 70 years.
+This variety of achocha has been known in the Caribbean since the 1930s.
 It produces an abundance of plump, yellow-green fruits covered with soft spines.
 Best picked when young and tender if using fresh, when the mild cucumber flavour can be appreciated.
 When a little more mature they can be fried, or stuffed and braised.

 Passed to our donor’s grandfather in 1930.
 He grew them until 1980 and handed them down to his son, our donor’s uncle, who continued their cultivation until 1996.
 The beans were thought to have been lost, however; a rediscovered jar of seeds meant he could continue growing them again.
 Produces long pods full of flavoursome beans.